minhquach8/RAG_v1/README.md

 # Academic Paper Analysis with RAG Pipeline
 This project processes academic PDF papers to extract key information using a Retrieval-Augmented Generation (RAG) pipeline.
-It leverages AI models to answer predefined questions about the papers, such as authorship, DOI, methodology, findings, and more, and saves the results in a CSV file.
+It leverages AI models to answer questions about the papers, supporting two modes: batch processing (for multiple PDFs) and interactive Q&A (for a single PDF).

 ## Features
 - Extracts metadata (e.g., DOI, authors) from academic PDFs.
 - Uses a RAG pipeline with a language model to answer questions about the papers.
+- Supports **Batch Mode**: Processes multiple PDFs and saves results to a CSV file.
+- Supports **Interactive Mode**: Processes a single PDF and allows users to ask questions interactively.
+- Cross-platform compatibility (macOS and Windows) with device fallback (e.g., MPS to CPU on memory errors).
 - Supports progress tracking to resume processing after interruptions.
 - Logs detailed information for debugging and monitoring.